waltersilbert3/waltersilbert3/README.md

 # 💫 About Me:
-Hi, I'm Walter!<br>👀 I’m interested in software in the field of medicine(especially for diabetes) and also anything related to finance!<br>🌱 I’m currently learning python and other major languages but focusing mainly on python for the moment :)<br>🤝 I’m looking to collaborate on really any projects for real world application!<br>📫 How to reach me - Linkedin- www.linkedin.com/in/walter-silbert and my email- Waltersilbertiii@gmail.com<br>😄 Pronouns: He/Him<br>⚡ Fun fact: I have been a Type One Diabetic for 16 years!
+Hi, I'm Walter!<br>👀 I’m interested in software in the field of medicine(especially for diabetes) and also anything related to finance or AI!<br>🌱 I’m currently learning python and other major languages but focusing mainly on python for the moment :)<br>🤝 I’m looking to collaborate on really any projects for real world application!<br>📫 How to reach me - Linkedin- www.linkedin.com/in/walter-silbert and my email- Waltersilbertiii@gmail.com<br>😄 Pronouns: He/Him<br>⚡ Fun fact: I have been a Type One Diabetic for 16 years!

 ## 🌐 Socials: